4th-ATechnologies/ZeroDark.cloud/Samples/WhatsZapp/README.md

 ## Overview

 This is a sample app, written for the express purpose of teaching.
-You can think of it as a chapter 1 exercise from a text book.
-It's not meant to demonstrate every possible feature that's possible.
+You can think of it as a chapter-1 exercise from a text book.
+It's not meant to demonstrate every possible feature — just the basics.